destrudo/Arduino_UART_MessageHandler/README.md

     * Adding in control methods for the UART_MH class for doing things such as manually setting limits.
     * Adding in identification stuff so that Arduino 1 and Arduino 2 plugged into device 4 can be "tagged" by device 4 with a special key.
 So if something gets mixed up during boot, I still know which is which.
     * A pin-in-use array that classes will respond to.
-  - Going to Change:
-    * We need to dynamically adjust the current uart message limit to a per-board variable.
-Currently it's a hard limit (And a short limit of *128 bytes* at that.)
   - State:
     * Not going to change very much in the near future, pretty well tested where it stands currently.